Volunteering with the Pollards

-In the winter of 2014, Deborah Pollard (middle above) and her two children, Meghan (right above) and Aidan (left above), embarked on a volunteer experience of a lifetime to Pommern, a rural village in Tanzania, with Global Volunteers.
-They lived and volunteered in Pommern for 6 weeks, providing a variety of different services throughout their program – teaching conversational English and other basic subjects, doing light labor and construction, assisting the health clinic with administrative work, plus more.
+In the winter of 2014, Deborah Pollard and her two children, Meghan and Aidan, embarked on a volunteer experience of a lifetime to Tanzania.
+They volunteered for six weeks, providing a variety of different services throughout their program – teaching conversational English and other basic subjects, doing light labor and construction, assisting the health clinic with administrative work, plus more.
 We asked the Pollard family a few questions about their shared volunteer journey.
-You will find their incredible answers and inspirational story below.

-Please explain your pre-volunteer story: Why did you decide to volunteer together?
-What motivated you?
-Whose idea was it?
+What motivated you to volunteer together?
 Why did you choose Global Volunteers?

 “Our path to finding Global Volunteers was full of twists, turns and detours, but we couldn’t have asked for a better outcome.
 As a high school senior, my daughter had been accepted into the school of her dreams, and was ready to take on freshman year with gusto, but approached me one evening with an intriguing question based upon a conversation we’d had a year before.
 “Mom, were you serious about the possibility of me taking a gap year?”
 My immediate response was, “Well, it depends on how you define a gap year.”
 When she told me she envisioned a gap service year, volunteering in impoverished communities, I couldn’t have been more proud…and excited for her!
 She did a lot of research into the numerous organizations but didn’t like the focus on “voluntourism”…she wanted to make a real difference in serving others.
 In providing assistance and ideas as she explored the possibilities, I thought it would be great to join her on some of her service programs.